terryaney/Documentation.Camelot/RBLe/CalcEngines.md

 `BlockEnd` | Indicates the end of a block of instructions.
 Blocks can be nested.
 `BlockBreak` | Stops the execution of the currently running block.<br/><br/>`Value`: Optional. `TRUE` or `FALSE` specifying whether to stop current block.
 Default is `TRUE`.
 `BlockRepeat` | Indicates the end of a block of instructions grouped together allowing for the opportunity for the instructions to be repeated.
 It must be paired with a BlockStart action.<br/><br/>`Value`: TRUE or FALSE specifying whether the current block of instructions should be processed again.<br/><br/>`Destination`: Not used, but recommended to hold the iterator/counting variable for better readability.
 `FunctionStart` | Similar to `BlockStart`, this indicates the start of a block of instructions grouped together and must be paired with a `FuncitonEnd` action.
-The difference is that this block of instructions will only be executed if called via the `RunFunction` action whereas `BlockStart` and `BlockEnd` instructions are processed as soon as they are encountered.<br/><br/>BTR recommends placing all `FunctionStart` and `FunctionEnd` blocks at the bottom of the list of all macro instructions instead of intermixed with the actions that will actually be executing in the top down fashion.
+The difference is that this block of instructions will only be executed if called via the `RunFunction` action whereas `BlockStart` and `BlockEnd` instructions are processed as soon as they are encountered.<br/><br/>KAT recommends placing all `FunctionStart` and `FunctionEnd` blocks at the bottom of the list of all macro instructions instead of intermixed with the actions that will actually be executing in the top down fashion.
 `FunctionEnd` | Indicates the end of a function.
 Unlike BlockStart and BlockEnd, functions cannot be nested.
 `FunctionBreak` | Stops the execution of the currently running function.<br/><br/>`Value`: Optional. `TRUE` or `FALSE` specifying whether to stop current function.
 Default is `TRUE`.
-`RunFunction` | Runs the macro instructions created with the FunctionStart and FunctionEnd constructs.<br/><br/>`Value`: The cell reference defined via BTRGetCellAddress pointing to the Action column of the FunctionStart instruction that you want to run.
+`RunFunction` | Runs the macro instructions created with the FunctionStart and FunctionEnd constructs.<br/><br/>`Value`: The cell reference defined via BTRGetCellAddress pointing to the Action column of the FunctionStart instruction that you want to run (KAT recommends to create a worksheet scoped named range).

 ### RBLe Macro Execute Action Functions